Dan Terzian

 Dan Terzian is a trial lawyer.
 His practice spans the full range of claims faced and brought by businesses—breach of contract, computer fraud, defamation, false claims, RICO, trade secret misappropriation, and unfair competition.
 His clients include global companies, a United States Congresswoman, one of the greatest baseball players in the history of the MLB, and various celebrities.

-Dan’s victories include winning an unprecedented motion to dismiss computer fraud claims and a $60 million summary judgment motion.
-He also opposed a motion to compel discovery of certain documents and won—even though the leading treatise said (wrongly, in Dan’s opinion) that the law was against him.
+beating a motion to compel discovery of certain documents—even though the leading treatise said (wrongly, in Dan’s opinion) that the law was against him.

 Education